DETAILED ACTION

 An in-depth understanding of the occurrence, development, invasion, and metastasis mechanism of OSCC, revealing the pro-oncogene and anti-oncogene of OSCC is conducive to improving and supplementing the treatment of oral squamous cell carcinoma, which has important clinical significance.

 The instantly closed disclosure shows results of decrease in LINC01679 (discussed in written description section).
 However, this decrease has not been corelated with carcinoma in a subject.
-Therefore, one would not be able to reconcile the decrease seen by following instant method and achieving any treatment or prevention in a subject.
+Therefore, one would not be able to reconcile the decrease seen by following instant method and achieving any treatment in a subject.

 Absent Working Examples and Undue Experimentation